 The department, which is on the third floor of our building, offers case management, individual and mental health counseling, and substance abuse assistance in both English and Spanish.
-A licensed mental health counselor oversees our counseling program, which includes five case managers, a substance abuse counselor, and four licensed mental health professionals.
+A licensed mental health counselor oversees our counseling program, which includes four case managers, a substance abuse counselor, and four licensed mental health professionals.
 Together, they provide more than 12,000 hours of general and mental health counseling per year.

-Our team of five case managers pro-actively engage day shelter guests, many of whom have experienced/ongoing substance use issues, mental health needs, and/or criminal histories, chronic homelessness and trauma, to provide holistic comprehensive case management, and general support.
+Our team of four case managers pro-actively engage day shelter guests, many of whom have experienced/ongoing substance use issues, mental health needs, and/or criminal histories, chronic homelessness and trauma, to provide holistic comprehensive case management, and general support.

 Our case managers establish collaborative working relationships with our guests, identifying guest needs and assisting them with issues related to housing, benefits, employment, life skills, treatment for substance abuse and mental or physical health issues, etc.

 Contact us about Case Management.

 St. Francis House understands the challenges faced by guests who suffer from mental illness or a dual diagnosis of addiction and mental illness.
 Those with mental illness are at a much greater risk of becoming homeless, and the stress of being homeless can heighten a mental disorder, creating a vicious cycle.
 But we intervene.
 Three visiting psychiatrists provide regular onsite services, and our Whole Health Care Clinic allows us to offer comprehensive support.

 Contact our Counseling Department.